Excellent Fishing, Beautiful & Peaceful Setting

 Best bait’s have been lob worms or large pieces of Luncheon Meat fished on the ledger close-in near the banks and under trees.
 Here you will find out more about Night Fishing.

-Eels are found in almost all waters but still waters (lakes and ponds) are your best bet.
-The best time to catch eels is early dawn or at dusk and through the night but they can be caught throughout the day.
+Eels are found in almost all waters but still waters (lakes and ponds) are definitely best.
+Early mornings are usually a better time to catch eels or at dusk and through the night, but they can also be caught throughout the day.

-The eel feeds all year around with July to October noted as the best months to catch them.
-Eels feed almost exclusively on the bottom and are usually found where there is underwater obstacles or among reeds.
+The eel feeds all year around with July to October are the best months to catch them.
+Eels feed almost exclusively on the bottom and are usually found where there is underwater obstacles, amongst the roots of overhanging trees and bushes, or among reeds.

 Various methods including float, ledger or feeder are used to catch eels.
-Float fishing with a waggler over a bed of ground-bait, slightly over depth close to reeds is a good tactic.
+Float fishing with a waggler over a bed of ground-bait, slightly over depth close to reeds or near the roots of overhanging trees and bushes, are good tactics.
 The feeder is also considered a good method.

 As a guide a match, float or feeder rod can be used with a reel filled with 4 lb main line with 3 lb hook length and size 16 - 14 hook.
 They respond very well to ground-baiting and sometimes when ground-baiting for other fish you will end up catching an eel.
 If you are going fishing for eels and have any old bait, maggots left from a previous fishing session, don’t throw them away, use them in your ground-bait for you eel fishing session.